adrengineer/P24FJ28GB610/README.md

 ### INI_P24FJ128GB610.X
 This folder contains the initialization project.
 This project will initialize the microcontroller and toggle a pin to acknowledge *running status*.

+## ADC_P24FJ128GB610.X
+This project contains necessary files to initialize ADC module.
+It will toggle a port at a rate determine by the ADC read.